Community Engaged Scholars

 Sofia Gutierrez ’24

-Sofia has been in numerous projects at La Casita, most recently creating a piragua cart as part of a Directed Research project, unveiled at La Casita’s 2024 Young Art Exhibit opening.
-Based on two years of research and planning, the project addresses the need for culturally centered interventions into public spaces and highlights the impact that culturally sensitive design, diverse programming, and accessible public space has on community-building.
+Sofia volunteered in numerous projects at La Casita, including design workshops for children.
+In 2024, she designed and built a street vendor cart (or Piragua cart) as part of her thesis project for the School of Architecture at Syracuse University.
+Sofia’s Directed Research project was unveiled at La Casita’s 2024 Young Art Exhibit opening.
+Based on two years of research and planning, the project addressed the need for culturally centered interventions in public spaces and highlighted the impact that culturally sensitive design, diverse programming, and accessible public space had on community-building.

 Bennie Guzman G’25

-In addition to being an exhibiting artist and coordinating La Casita’s youth and community programs, Bennie has also developed his own program, “Arts as Mindfulness.”
-This program focuses on developing creative expression, stress management skills, and emotional exploration.
+In addition to being an exhibiting artist and coordinating La Casita’s youth and community programs, Bennie also developed his own program, “Arts as Mindfulness.”
+This program focused on developing creative expression, stress management skills, and emotional exploration.

 Valeria Martinez Gutierrez ’26

-Valeria is involved with many areas of programming at La Casita, and is currently a Research Assistant for a project funded by the Syracuse Office of Undergraduate Research & Creative Engagement (SOURCE).
-Her work at La Casita also connects with her internship through the Engaged Humanities Network.
+Valeria volunteered in many areas of programming at La Casita and served as a Research Assistant for a project funded by the Syracuse Office of Undergraduate Research & Creative Engagement (SOURCE).
+Her work at La Casita also connected with her internship through the Engaged Humanities Network.

 Sidney created a weekly gardening workshop to teach youth from the community about plants and the environment.
-She is integrating her coursework into this programming to teach young citizens that small actions can have a big impact.
+She integrated her coursework into this programming to teach young citizens that small actions could have a big impact.
+She now holds the position of Student Engagement Coordinator, managing the volunteer teams that help out with all of La Casita’s programming events.

 Catalina Niño Cordero G’22

-Catalina completed her Optional Practical Training (OPT) at La Casita, helping to increase community engagement and to develop new programming for women and children.
+Catalina completed her Optional Practical Training (OPT) at La Casita, where she helped increase community engagement and develop new programming for women and children.
+Her research work focusing on cultural programming at La Casita was based on the 2023 exhibit by Syracuse-based artist Cayetano Valenzuela titled “Latino Futurism”.

 Motolani Oladitan ’24

-Motolani is a Research Assistant at La Casita and has also been volunteering in youth programming for several years.
-She is skilled at working with youth, and has volunteered in La Casita’s summer programs, after school programs, and numerous events.
+Motolani was a Research Assistant at La Casita and had also volunteered in youth programming for several years.
+She was skilled at working with youth and volunteered in La Casita’s summer programs, afterschool programs, and numerous events.

 Isabela Rodriguez ’25

-Isabela has been involved at La Casita as both a volunteer in La Casita’s after school STEM workshop and as a Research Assistant.
-She has been involved in La Casita’s women’s programming and the STEM from Dance program for girls.
+Isabela was involved at La Casita both as a volunteer in La Casita’s afterschool STEM workshop and as a Research Assistant.
+She participated in La Casita’s women’s programming and the STEM from Dance program for girls.

 Evelina Torres ’25

-Completing her community placement at La Casita for her Citizenship & Civic Engagement program, Evelina has been immersed in community programming at La Casita.
-She is gaining experience in program planning and execution, and is developing her own civics program to empower youth voices.
+Completing her community placement at La Casita for her Citizenship & Civic Engagement program, Evelina was immersed in community programming at La Casita.
+She gained experience in program planning and execution, and developed her own civics program to empower youth voices.
+She presented the outcomes of her research Relationships between Social Barriers, Free Time, and Civic Engagement at the Midwest Political Science Association conference in the spring of 2025.
+Her research focused on the experiences of Latina women in Syracuse, specifically identifying problems they faced in the community and how they want to be politically engaged, or not.

 Diana Varo G’24